 Mental Health / Suicide

 Almost half of the marijuana business in legalised jurisdictions is now in highly potent cannabis concentrates – edibles, dabbing (smoking highly concentrated THC) and vaping.
-The average psychoactive component of cannabis (THC) of all tested flower last year in Colorado was 19.6%, and the average potency of concentrated extract products was 68.6%.
+The average psychoactive component of cannabis (THC) of all tested flower in 2017 in Colorado was 19.6%, and the average potency of concentrated extract products was 68.6%.
 Potency rates of up to 95% have been recorded.

 The 2% THC ‘woodstock weed’ has been replaced by popping a handful of gummy bears containing 10 times the legal limit of THC per serving, or a 90% THC dab.